What is PCO and PCOS?

 How do you treat PCOS?

-Lifestyle factors, such as diet and exercise, have a significant impact on PCOS and this is the key to controlling symptoms.
-For example, insulin resistance and being overweight can affect PCOS and its symptoms.
+Lifestyle factors such as diet (low GI-glycaemic index, reduced carbohydrate) and exercise have a significant impact on PCOS and this is the key to controlling symptoms.
+For example, insulin resistance and being overweight can affect PCOS and worsen symptoms.

 The drug metformin is very useful to help manage sugar cravings.
-If you have irregularities in your menstrual cycle associated with PCOS, it can also help to correct these.
-Symptoms such as excess body hair can be treated with anti-androgens (male hormone blockers) such as spironolactone, which can be used alone or combined with a contraceptive pill.
+If you have irregularities in your menstrual cycle associated with PCOS it can also help to correct these.
+Symptoms such as excess body hair can be treated with anti-androgens (male hormone blockers) such as spironolactone, and these can be used alone or combined with a contraceptive pill.

 If you have a specific enquiry for our WHRIA specialists